defau1t/vtbot/README.md

 # vtbot

-A Discord bot focusing on learning and role/permission management.
+A Discord bot embracing slash commands focusing on learning and role/permission management.